Ivor/vio_geo_loc/README.md

 If the path is a url we do a GET request and stream the values from github.
 If the path is a file path we use `File.stream!`.

-We read the stream in lines and then use Task.async_stream to process the lines in parallel.
+We read the stream in lines and then use `Task.async_stream/3` to process the lines in parallel.
 Each task to import a row into the database responds to the ImportServer with either an `:accepted` or `{:error, changeset_or_binary, index}` message.
-When the stream has completed running we send a :done message to the ImportServer.
+When the stream has completed running we send a `:done` message to the ImportServer.

 This allows for decoupling of the GenServer and the import process which means we can provide feedback to the user about the progress of the import.
 Errors are continuously logged to the error file as they occur.
-This provides a report of errors with the row index where they occurred, which will allow us to fix the errors in the CSV file.
+The error report lists all the import errors with the row index where they occurred, which will allow us to fix the errors in the CSV file.
 I prefered this approach because it allows for an arbitrary number of errors to be logged.
 If I maintained the errors the GenServer staet would grow indefinitely.

 ### API Format